 Are there any drawbacks?

 You can check your first checked bag free, which equals a roundtrip savings of $50 on each round trip.
 On top of that, if a person is traveling with you under the same reservation, they also get their first bag free, which saves you another $50.

 This benefit gives you 2 one-time-use passes every year to visit the United Club (their airport lounges).
 Normally this would cost you $50/visit if you weren't flying with a first-class ticket.
 So the yearly value of just this benefit alone is up to $100.

 With this United Airlines card you will receive priority boarding on United flights.

 - Primary Rental Coverage

 Almost every credit card offers secondary coverage, but those plans kick in after your personal insurance pays out (so you still end up with a claim dinging your record).
-However what's so unique about this United Airlines card is that it offers a primary auto rental collision damage waiver, which means it pays for any collision damage directly without having to file against your personal policy.
-Aside from United-Continental, there aren't any other airline-branded cards which provide this crucial benefit.
-If you've ever had an accident in a rental car and had to go through the hassle and expense of dealing with your own auto insurance company you will understand the value of this benefit.
+However what's so unique about this United Airlines card is that it offers a primary auto rental collision damage waiver, which means it pays out first.
+Aside from United-Continental, there aren't any other airline-branded cards which provide this perk.
+If you've ever had an accident in a rental car and had to go through the hassle and expense of filing under your personal auto insurance policy you will understand the value of this benefit.